Language Barrier Means Millions Of Elderly Can't Access Alzheimer's Trials

 The challenges are likely to get worse in the coming decades, says Jason Resendez, executive director of LatinosAgainstAlzheimer's and chief of staff at UsAgainstAlzheimer's, an organization that lobbies to find a cure for the disease.

-Latinos represent the country's fastest-growing over-65 demographic, and are predicted to be 50 percent more likely to get Alzheimer's than non-Latino whites, according to a report released by the University of Southern California, he notes.
+Latinos represent the country's fastest-growing over-65 demographic and are predicted to be 50 percent more likely to get Alzheimer's than non-Latino whites, according to a report released by the University of Southern California, he notes.

 "We know Latinos will make up a bigger and bigger share of the community living with Alzheimer's in the future," Resendez says.
 "And we know that we don't have the workforce pipeline in place to accurately diagnose and enroll these folks into cutting-edge research."

-Getting people of different ethnicities and cultural backgrounds into clinical trials is not only one of equity, Resendez says,"it's also a scientific imperative.
+Getting people of different ethnicities and cultural backgrounds into clinical trials is not only one of equity, Resendez says, "it's also a scientific imperative.
 We need to know whether a drug developed for Alzheimer's is going to work the same in Caucasians as it does in African-Americans and other cultures."

 UsAgainstAlzheimer's has launched an initiative called the Alzheimer's and Dementia Disparities Engagement Network that aims to track disparities in access to Alzheimer's and dementia care for minorities and display them publicly on a ZIP code map.